-- 1. Academic Dishonesty/Cheating/per offense "0" grade for that activity, test or quiz.
+a) Academic Dishonesty/Cheating/per offense - "0" grade for that activity, test, or quiz.
 This will be applied to the individual taking information as well as the individual supplying information.
-Due to an increase of cell phone/other forms of technology use during tests, the school is aligning to the state guidelines.
-If a student is discovered using and/or having a cell phone or other electronic device in his or her possession during the administration of any test, the student will receive a zero on the assessment along with the specific discipline below: - a) First offense one (1) day in-school suspension. - b) Second offense three (3) days out-of-school suspension. - c) Third offense five (5) days out-of-school suspension.
+Due to an increase of cell phone/other forms of technology use during tests and/or graded assignments, the school is aligning to the state guidelines.
+If a student is a) Discovered using and/or having a cell phone or other electronic device in his or her possession during the administration of any test/graded assignment and/or b) Found plagiarizing or using artificial intelligence, the student will receive a zero on the assessment along with the specific discipline below: First offense - one (1) day in-school suspension.

+Second offense - three (3) days out-of-school suspension.

+Third offense - five (5) days out-of-school suspension.